Carrie Snow: Writing on Roseanne

 During the 1980s and 1990s Snow knew and worked with fellow comedian Roseanne Barr of Roseanne.
 Snow met Barr at The Comedy Store when she first came to Los Angeles in the 1980s and the women became closer through Barr's show and when Snow helped her through her gastric bypass surgery.

 Snow had been doing comedy for fifteen years before she began writing for Roseanne.
 She wrote on the show for five years, which included the last three seasons until she was fired.
 In an interview with the Las Vegas Sun's Allison Duck, Snow describes the writing environment and that “Roseanne writers, when we see each other, it's like we were POWs together.”

 While writing for Roseanne Snow briefly tried acting and realized she hated it.
 In the same interview with Duck, Snow recalls that “With the writing you got to be funny sitting with the writers with your feet up and as a performer you had to sit there like a piece of veal and makeup and a dress and it wasn't that much fun.
 My head wasn't there.
 It was so much fun though, to finally find out I wasn't an actress.
 It was very freeing for me.”

 Other appearances

 Snow was invited to shows and events outside of performing stand-up.
 This included talk shows and local events hosted by colleges and universities.
 She appeared on the short lived talk show Cristina & Friends hosted by Cristina Ferrare.
 On the show, Snow participated in fun and spontaneous conversations ranging from penile implants, Christmas shopping, and Snow's “new breasts”.

-Snow assisted immerging comics with their material.
+Snow assisted emerging comics with their material.
 She observed a comedy program hosted by the UCLA Extension's Division of Performing and Integrated Arts.
-In the student competitors’ auditions at The Improv, participant Richard Rothenstein “sold a joke to comic Carrie Snow (“She spent so much time ego-tripping, she got frequent-flyer miles.”).
+In the student competitors' auditions at The Improv, participant Richard Rothenstein “sold a joke to comic Carrie Snow (“She spent so much time ego-tripping, she got frequent-flyer miles.”).